Mayweather vs Paul: Spectacle, not sports

 In our role as boxing journalists, we strive to inform the public about significant events, review fights, report on developments in boxing, and introduce the personalities behind the sport.
 What we also must do is call out hypocrisy and let you know when you’re being bamboozled.

 Four years ago, two of the biggest personalities in combat sports, Mayweather and UFC champion Conor “The Notorious” McGregor, met in a sanctioned 12-round boxing match in Las Vegas.
-Mayweather scored a 10th round TKO and earned $100 million for his effort; McGregor was guaranteed $30 million but later said he also earned $100 million.
+Mayweather scored a tenth-round TKO and earned $100 million for his effort.
+McGregor was guaranteed $30 million but later said he also earned $100 million.
 These were easily the biggest paychecks of their careers.

 At the time, boxing purists were outraged about the event with a PPV price tag of $100.
-However, 4.3 million buyers proved otherwise; another three million streamed the card illegally.
+However, 4.3 million buyers disagreed.
+An estimated three million more streamed the card illegally.

 At this point, I could dust off my preview column for Mayweather vs McGregor and cut and paste it right here.
 My view on these events remains the same.